tyvren/hyprnosis/README.md

 - Steam, Discord, Coolercontrol, OCCT, fan config during setup
 - A fully configured, simple and easy to build from hyprland desktop environment
 - Waybar, Wofi, NVIM, Ghostty and all of the hyprland goodies I use regularly
+- Themes and a theme switching script.
+Including some inspired by my favorite band.

 ##########
 QuickStart